Lauraliu0824/Marketing-Email-Campaign-Logistic-Regression/README.md

 ### Data processing before running model
 1. Over-sampling

 In the model, the dependent variable will be link_click, which is a binary result with a very imbalance shape.
 According the the conversion rate 0.02, we only have 1 link click out of 5 email sent.
-This imbalance will cause ugly prediction(recall, precision and Fscore) from RF.
+This imbalance will cause ugly prediction(recall, precision and Fscore) from the model.
 We need to shuffle and re-sampling the dataset to create a balance training data.

 2. Create Dummy variables for categorical variables